 We panic, we fear the unknown.
 We shiver at the mere thought.

 We need to get out of the mold, we need to pop the bubble.

-The filters around us we try to morph ourselves to fit into isn’t made for humans, they’re made for consumer machines.
+The surrounding filters that we try to morph ourselves to fit into aren’t made for humans, they’re made for consumer machines.

 For that we need understanding, we need pure emotions.

 I was charmed watching this man externalize his internal thoughts, it was exceptional.
 I was mesmerized by his speech, it took me on a journey.